yousseftechdev/MicroPython-GPIO-Driver/README.md

 - `fadeIn()`: Gradually increase the brightness of the LED.
 - `fadeOut()`: Gradually decrease the brightness of the LED.
 - `morsecode(msg="SOS")`: Flash the LED in Morse code for the given message.
+- `setMorseSpeed(speed)`: Set the speed of the Morse code in words per minute.

 ### Servo Class